guillaumeDeffuant/DistributionHKModel/README.md

 The R code contains two main functions:
 * one for running the HK mode on distribuition and visualising the evolution of the distribution
-* one for exploring the final clusters when the confidence bound varies
+* one for exploring the final clusters when the confidence bound varies There is an example of command line in comment after each main function.